Ensuring digital adoption in digital transformation is critical for transformation efforts to deliver the expected outcomes.

 6. Track digital adoption progress.

 The only way to ensure digital adoption is to track the progress of your training efforts in its totality.
-DAS, can provide usage insights on the features that are being used and how well they are being used by your employees, and the features that are underutilized or being avoided.
+DAS can provide useful insights on the features that are being used and how well they are being used by your employees, and the features that are underutilized or being avoided.
 Having access to this information makes it easier to identify problems, improve training effectiveness, understand what motivates users and find ways to boost user engagement.

 Ensure Digital Adoption